flutter/packages/packages/google_adsense/docs/ad_unit_widget.md

+# Before you start

+The early access list is a closed one for now, stay tuned for expanded availability of the Ad Unit Widget for Flutter web.

 # `AdUnitWidget`

 The `experimental/ad_unit_widget.dart` library provides an ad unit `Widget` that can be configured and placed in the widget tree of your Flutter web app.

-## Disclaimer: Early Access ⚠️
-This package is currently in early access and is provided as-is.
-While it's open source and publicly available, it's likely that you'll need to make additional customizations and configurations to fully integrate it with your Flutter Web App.

-The early access list is a closed one for now, stay tuned for expanded availability of the Ad Unit Widget for Flutter web.

 ## Usage